shahidhk/pangaea/pangaea/docs/workflow.md

 - Set settings in .pangaea
     - `PROVIDER=gce`
+    - `GCE_PROJECT_ID` to the Google Cloud Project ID to be used for creating VM
     - `GCE_INSTANCE_NAME` to the name of the compute instance we're going to create
     - Create a boot disk and set `GCE_BOOT_DISK`
     - Create an external IP address and set `GCE_EXT_IP_NAME`